 - Promotes a younger and healthier look

 Magnesium may cause an itch because of the absorption dynamics, applying too much product per area, or applying the product directly over broken skin.
-It's never an allergic reaction.

 Moreover, the most common signs of an overdose are nausea, vomiting, and stomach upset.
 All are risks of oral administration, not transdermal.

 Yes, as we mentioned above, magnesium can help with skin problems such as wrinkles, fine lines, dryness, inflammation and redness.